Mellanox/libvma/README.txt

 sockets ready packet queue.
 Recommended value is 100-5000 (nsec)
 Default value is 0 (Disable)

+VMA_GRO_STREAMS_MAX
+Control the number of TCP streams to perform GRO (generic receive offload) simultaneously.
+Disable GRO with a value of 0.
+Default value is 32

 VMA_SELECT_POLL
 The duration in micro-seconds (usec) in which to poll the hardware on Rx path before